A bank teller misses her boyfriend.

 Shutting the trunk, Veronica headed back to her workstation wearing her slightly soiled, button-down red sweater.
 Thank God the next day was Friday.
 It'd been a tough week.
 At least she already had her Grey and blue skirt-suit selected.

-That was Darryl's favorite.
+That is Shemar's favorite.
 She missed him.
 Hadn't seen him in two weeks either.